- Main Menu

 Graduate Student Research Assistantships at the Yale Center for British Art and the Yale University Art Gallery are designed to provide Yale doctoral students, in their second through sixth year, with the opportunity to work as part of an intellectual team on a major scholarly project at one of the museums.
 These research positions enhance the educational experiences provided by academic course work and teaching fellowships at Yale, allowing students to extend their range of academic specialism and expertise, and to augment research skills by direct contact with objects in the collections.
 Students also gain in-depth knowledge of the intellectual and logistical aspects of exhibition preparation and other professional skills, although the positions are not restricted to those students who wish to pursue a museum career.

-Graduate Student Research Assistantships at the Center are open to graduate students in all disciplines, while those at the Gallery are restricted to students specializing in History of Art.
+Graduate Student Research Assistantships at the Yale Center for British Art are open to graduate students in all disciplines, while those at the Yale Art Gallery are restricted to students specializing in History of Art.
 The number of assistantships offered may vary each year.

 Projects change annually.
 The following descriptions of past projects give a sense of the types of opportunities offered by the Center.

-Working with curator Martina Droth, this project focused on the development of the exhibition Sculpture Victorious: Art in an Age of Invention, 1837–1901.
-Opening at the Center in 2014, it was the first substantive examination of sculpture produced in Britain and the British Empire during the reign of Queen Victoria.
-The project entailed researching the collections for materials relating to Victorian sculpture and sculptural practice, bringing the Center’s collections to bear on the planning of a loan exhibition and providing continuity between exhibition research and teaching.
+Working under the direction of Martina Droth, Deputy Director of Research and Curator of Sculpture, this project focused on the development of the exhibition Sculpture Victorious: Art in an Age of Invention, 1837–1901, which was the first substantive examination of sculpture produced in Britain and the British Empire during the reign of Queen Victoria.
+The project entailed researching collections for materials relating to Victorian sculpture and sculptural practice, bringing the Center’s collections to bear on the planning of a loan exhibition and providing continuity between exhibition research and teaching.

-Research and Development for Exhibitions on Eighteenth-Century Topics
+Research and Development of Exhibition on William Bartram